Age of consent is something that many people overlook. Unfortunately, doing so can get you in a lot of trouble.

 What is the Age of Consent in Colorado

 By legal definition, the age of consent is the age at which a person can legally give consent or permission to have sexual relations.
 Colorado law states that a person of 17 years of age can legally consent to sexual interactions.

-However, if a person over the age of consent has sex with someone under the age of consent, that person could potentially face statutory rape criminal charges.
+However, if a person over the age of consent has sex with someone under the age of consent, that person could potentially face statutory rape criminal charges in Colorado.

 What is Statutory Rape?

 Statutory rape is a criminal offense in which a person has sex with someone who is under the age of consent.
 This falls under the category of sexual assault, which can result in very serious consequences ranging from misdemeanor to felony charges, depending on the age difference and sexual acts between the two people in question.

 Even if the sex technically is consensual — as in both parties give consent — it is still considered sexual assault because the younger person is under the age of consent.
 Someone convicted of sexual assault under the statutory rape clause will have to register as a sex offender with the state.

 Statutory rape is a tricky thing to navigate, as the rules and laws surrounding it vary from state to state.
 In Colorado, the following laws regarding statutory rape are in place:

 - If the defendant had sex with someone under 15 and the defendant is at least four years older and not their spouse, then the defendant can be charged with sexual assault oo a child.

 - If the defendant had sex with someone over the age of 15 but under the age of 17 and the defendant is at least 10 years older and not their spouse, then the defendant can be charged with sexual assault.